testdouble/mocktail/docs/stubbing_and_verifying.md

 ## Pulling it all together

-At this point, you've covered either Mocktail's [sorbet setup](./installation_sorbet.md) or [untyped install](./installation_untyped.md).
+At this point, we've covered either Mocktail's [sorbet setup](./installation_sorbet.md) or [untyped install](./installation_untyped.md).
 You've learned how to instantiate mocks by [dependency injection](tdd/poro/dependency_injection.md), [dependency